 Another way to give your broken surfboard a meaningful purpose is to donate it to non-profit organizations like Rerip.
 For 15 years, this group has accepted and collected over a thousand surfboards, refurbished them into new ones, and donated them to other organizations, schools, and young surfers.
 They’ve also sold some of the repaired ones in order to help sustain their mission.

 Rerip takes in all kinds of surfboards — whether it’s new, old, or damaged.
 Unrideable and broken ones are given to local artists so they can turn them into art pieces, while others are used for home purposes like patios, showers, signages, and displays.

 There are other organizations that share the same vision as Rerip, such as Returning Wave and The Surf Bus Foundation.
 So while it may be hard for you to let go of your well-loved surfboard, donating it also gives others a chance to enjoy them, even if it’s already in another form.

 High-quality surfboards are made from construction materials that are hard to recycle like fiberglass and EPS foam core.
 For this reason, they can get quite expensive, with prices ranging from $500 to $1,500 for intermediate to pro-level surfboards.

-If you have a surfboard with a price tag mentioned above, but it’s now unrideable and has little dings, you can sell it on Craiglist for a lower rate (look for the sporting goods section).
-Other surf enthusiasts are willing to buy boards with good caliber, even if they’re used or they have slight damages.
+If you have a surfboard with the price tag mentioned above, but it’s now unrideable and has little dings, you can sell it on Craiglist for a lower rate (look for the sporting goods section).
+Other surf enthusiasts are willing to buy boards of good caliber, even if they’re used or have a slight damage.

 Now, if posting your beloved board doesn’t sound very appealing, try trading it with your other surfer friends instead.
 You can have your board exchanged for a lower-quality board or other surfing accessories that they are willing to barter with you.